-Evacuate to a public shelter.
+Evacuate to a public shelter - call ahead to make sure the shelter is open.

 POLK COUNTY SHELTER REQUIREMENTS

 All shelters are not automatically activated for each possible emergency.
 Shelters are opened as they are needed.
 They are not preassigned by geographic area.